My Story. My journey. my life. and how I can help you

 I felt defeated.
 I hate cancer.
 I have lost too many people I love to cancer.
-At 34 years old I was motherless and a widow.
+By 34 years old I lost my Mom and was a widow.
 Life sure had thrown me some nasty curve balls and I was determined, more than ever, to do something in honor of those that fought so hard to live.
-I saw how nutrition impacted both my Mom and Neil, though it didn’t save them it did improve their quality of life.
+I saw how nutrition impacted both my Mom and Neil.
+Though it didn’t save them it did improve their quality of life.
 I often wonder if their outcome would have been different if nutrition had been a significant factor in their lives.
 I had so many unanswered questions, I was no longer fulfilled at my job, and I wanted to learn more about the correlation of diet and cancer.
 I quit my job and returned to FIU to earn my PhD in Nutrition.
 I am doing what I set forth to do…I am making a difference.

 On a personal note, I have since re-married.
-In 2011 I met and married Rob, my amazing husband.
+In 2011 I met and married my amazing husband, Rob.
 We live a beautiful life in Deerfield Beach, Florida.
 I love spending time with my family and I have two amazing step kids, David and Lisa.

 We have three dogs that completely run our lives, LOL.
 And did I mention my husband, Rob?
 Of course I did, but he is worth mentioning again.
 He is my rock, the love of my life, and he keeps me thoroughly amused with his quick wit and sense of humor.
 Oh, and he is an amazing cook!
 I am one lucky gal.